kohana/unittest/guide/unittest.testing.md

 ### From the web

-Just navigate to http://yoursite.com/phpunit.
-You may need to use yoursite.com/index.php/phpunit if you have not removed this by using .htaccess.
+Just navigate to http://yoursite.com/unittest.
+You may need to use yoursite.com/index.php/unittest if you have not enabled url rewriting in your .htaccess.

 ## Writing tests